Alain Perrin: Qatar

-On 1 June 2012, Perrin decided to leave Al-Khor Sports Club to take up the vacant Qatar U23 position.
+On 1 June 2012, Perrin decided to leave Al-Khor to take up the vacant Qatar U23 position.
 His first assignment was to lead the team at the AFC Under-22 qualifiers, however the team were unable to make the tournament after they were knocked out in the group stages of the qualification process.
-Despite this disappointment Perrin continued to lead them into the 2012 GCC U-23 Championship where the team fared considerably better reaching the semi-finals of the tournament and eventually coming fourth overall in the competition.
+Despite this disappointment, Perrin continued to lead them into the 2012 GCC U-23 Championship, where the team fared considerably better reaching the semi-finals of the tournament, and eventually coming fourth overall in the competition.

-On 20 December 2012, Perrin joined Al Gharafa and left just about two months after.
+On 20 December 2012, Perrin joined Al Gharafa, and left just two months after.
 In March 2013, he was appointed new head coach of Umm Salal to replace Bertrand Marchand.
 He resigned from his post on 30 September 2013 after losing twice in the first three games of the season.

 China

-On 28 February 2014, Perrin was named as new China national football team manager, replacing Antonio Camacho.
+On 28 February 2014, Perrin was named as the new manager of the China national football team, replacing Antonio Camacho.
 He made his debut five days later in a 3–1 loss to Iraq in the last game of 2015 AFC Asian Cup qualification, but still made it through as the best third-placed team.
 At the finals in Australia, the team won all three group games before a 2–0 last 16 loss to the hosts.

 In August, China finished second to South Korea on home soil at the 2015 EAFF East Asian Cup.
 The following 8 January, he left his job as the team sat in third in 2018 FIFA World Cup qualification following a loss at Qatar and two draws with Hong Kong.

 Nancy

-In April 2018 Perrin was one of 77 applicants for the vacant Cameroon national team job.
+In April 2018, Perrin was one of 77 applicants for the vacant Cameroon national team job.
 On 27 October that year, he replaced Didier Tholot as manager of Ligue 2 club Nancy.
-On 28 May 2019, it was confirmed that Jean-Louis Garcia would be the new manager of the club from the upcoming season.
+On 28 May 2019, it was confirmed that Jean-Louis Garcia would be the new manager of the club for the upcoming season.